Doing Things Right the First Time (A Very Important Read)

 WARNING: If someone in your community has an ulterior motive (deception), not only will it not work, but you will probably end up making the worst decision possible.
 If you sense someone has an ulterior motive (even if that person thinks it’ll be to your benefit in the end) you need to remove that person from your decision-making process.
 Possibly even your life.
 In my experience, even confronting them about their ulterior motive doesn’t change anything.
 They’ll keep playing dumb and still try to influence your decision.
 If they can’t, then they’ll even start to lie and manipulate you to achieve their ulterior motives.

 (Update: If the only person you have to share with has ulterior motives, I would say go ahead and do it.
+As the old saying goes, "Two heads are better than one even if one is a cabbage."
 Just take what they say with a pinch of salt and be mindful of the bad advice they are trying to give you.
-As the old saying goes, "Two heads are better than one even if one is a cabbage.")
+The trick is to not let their desires for your life over power yours and this shouldn't be hard if you have a clear vision for your life.)

 (Update: The easiest way to do organic decision making isn't to ask for their advice on a situation, but to tell them what has been on your mind lately, what is going on in your life.
 From there the conversation will naturally go to organic decision making.)